SeaDve/uets/README.md

 UETS is a universal system that tracks entities using RFID tags.
 It is designed to be used in a variety of applications, such as inventory management, establishment access control, and more.

+## 🕹️ Operation Modes

+### Counter

+This is used for entities that don't have any specific data (e.g., mall entry counter).

+### Inventory

+This is used for entities that have lifetime, location, and quantity (e.g., stock room, department store, medicine storage).

+### Refrigerator

+This is used for entities that have lifetime and quantity (e.g., food storage).

+This is experimental as it is labor-intensive to tag entities with this kind.

+### Attendance

+This is used for tracking attendance, whereas unauthorized entities are not allowed to enter (e.g., classroom, meeting room, school gate, establishment entry).

+### Parking

+This is used for tracking parking spaces and vehicles (e.g., parking lot).

 ## 🏗️ Building and Running

 1. Set up a toolbox container.